DEFRA/ffc-development-guide/docs/source-code.md

 ### Branch policies
 Master branches should be protected by a branch policy where merges requires a Pull Request approved by at least one other person.

 Stale reviews should be automatically dismissed.

+Repositories should only allow Squash merging.

 ### Licence
 The Open Government Licence (OGL) Version 3 should be added to the repository.